Complete solutions for 2020 MIT Missing Semester course

 The first line might be tricky to get working.
 It’s helpful to know that

-starts a comment in Bash, and !
+# starts a comment in Bash, and ! has a special meaning even within

-) strings.
-Bash treats single-quoted strings ('
+double-quoted (") strings.
+Bash treats single-quoted strings (')

 differently: they will do the trick in this case.
 See the Bash